jdmartinez1062/Tic-Tac-Toe/README.md

 The object of Tic Tac Toe is to occupy three boxes in a row.
 You play on a three by three game board.
 The first player is known as X and the second is 0.
 Players alternate placing Xs and 0s on the game board until either opponent has three in a row or the board is full.
 X (first player) always goes first.
 If no one has three in a row when the board is full, the stalemate is called a cat game(Draw).

   #### Single Player

-  To Play a single player game against the computer do the next steps:
+  To Play a single-player game against the computer do the next steps:

 1. After executing the game input `1`.
-2. Select the dificulty of the computer by writing `easy`, `medium` or `hard`.
+2. Select the difficulty of the computer by writing `easy`, `medium` or `hard`.
-3. Select the position you want to play according to the grid, rows go from `a-c` and colums `1-3`, example:
+3. Select the position you want to play according to the grid, rows go from `a-c` and columns `1-3`, example:

 <p align = "center">